Panzer IV: Ausf. A to Ausf. F1

-In 1937 production moved to the Ausf.
+In 1937, production moved to the Ausf.
 B. Improvements included the replacement of the original engine with the more powerful 300 PS Maybach HL 120TR, and the transmission with the new SSG 75 transmission, with six forward gears and one reverse gear.
 Despite a weight increase to 16 t, this improved the tank's speed to 42 km/h.
 The glacis plate was augmented to a maximum thickness of 30 mm, while a new driver's visor was installed on the straightened hull front plate, and the hull-mounted machine gun was replaced by a covered pistol port and visor flap.
 The superstructure width and ammunition stowage were reduced to save weight.
-A new commander's cupola was introduced which was adopted from the Panzer III Ausf.
+A new commander's cupola was introduced, which was adopted from the Panzer III Ausf.
 C. A Nebelkerzenabwurfvorrichtung (smoke grenade discharger rack) was mounted on the rear of the hull starting in July 1938 and was back fitted to earlier Ausf.
 A and Ausf.
 B chassis starting in August 1938.
 Forty-two Panzer IV Ausf.
 Bs were manufactured.

 The Ausf.
-C replaced the B in 1938.Perrett (1999), p.
-6 This saw the turret armour increased to 30 mm, which brought the tank's weight to 18.14 t.
+C replaced the B in 1938.
+This saw the turret armour increased to 30 mm, which brought the tank's weight to 18.14 t.
 After assembling 40 Ausf.
 Cs, starting with chassis number 80341, the engine was replaced with the improved HL 120TRM.
 The last of the 140 Ausf.
 Cs was produced in August 1939.